Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: Proof of quasi-isometric invariance

 \section{Proof of quasi-isometric invariance}

 As explained in the previous section the quasi-isometric invariance of the group $L^p$-cohomology is a consequence of Theorem \ref{cont_asymp_thm}.
 We prove this theorem in this section.
 The proof is inspired by the one of Proposition \ref{simplicial_prop}.
-It will use a strong injective $G$-resolution (Lemma \ref{Blanc_lemma}) that appears in Blanc \cite{Bl}.
+It will use a relatively injective strong $G$-resolution (Lemma \ref{Blanc_lemma}) that appears in Blanc \cite{Bl}.
 As already mentioned in the introduction, Theorem \ref{cont_asymp_thm} was proved by G.\!
 Elek \cite{Elek} for finitely generated groups.
 In degree $1$, it was established by R.\!
 Tessera \cite{T}.
-R.~Sauer and M.~Schr\"odl obtained a result very similar to Theorem \ref{cont_asymp_thm} by using the same strategy -- see \cite[Theorem 10]{SaSc}.
+R.~Sauer and M.~Schr\"odl obtained a result very similar to Theorem \ref{cont_asymp_thm} by using the same strategy -- see \cite[Th.\!
+10]{SaSc}.
 They applied it to show that vanishing of $\ell^2$-Betti numbers is a coarse equivalence invariant for unimodular locally compact second countable groups.

 Suppose that the topological vector space $V$ is Fr\'echet (\emph{i.e.}\! metrizable and complete).
-Let $X$ be a locally compact second countable topological space endowed with a Borel measure $\mu$.
+Let $X$ be a locally compact second countable topological space endowed with a Radon measure $\mu$, \emph{i.e.}\! a Borel measure which is finite on compact subsets.
 Let $p \in (1, +\infty)$.
-We denote by $L_{\mathrm{loc}}^p(X,V)$ the set of (classes of) measurable functions $f: X \to V$ such that for every compact $K \subset X$ and every continuous semi-norm $N$ on $V$ defining its topology, one has
+We denote by $L_{\mathrm{loc}}^p(X,V)$ the set of (classes of) measurable functions $f: X \to V$ such that for every compact $K \subset X$ and every semi-norm $N$ on $V$ defining its topology, one has